MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![Finished model](media/agisoft-23.PNG "Finished model")

-## View your 3D models in Microsoft Dynamics 365 Mixed Reality Applications
+## View your 3D models in Microsoft Dynamics 365 mixed-reality applications

 After preparing your 3D model, you can use it in the following applications: